 [caption id="attachment_60682" align="aligncenter" width="750"] While Americans may not have sectors of cobbles, we’ve got plenty of classic mixed terrain rides with their own tire demands. photo: Belgian cobbles by Elle Anderson[/caption]

-There are countless “Roubaix” type classic rides here in the States, including yesterday’s Boulder-Roubaix, Michigan’s Barry Roubaix, the upcoming Paris-to-Ancaster, the Amish Country Roubaix, Hilly Billy Roubaix and the list goes on.
+There are countless “white road” and “Roubaix” type classic rides here in the States, including yesterday’s Boulder-Roubaix, Michigan’s Barry Roubaix, the upcoming Paris-to-Ancaster, the Amish Country Roubaix, Hilly Billy Roubaix and the list goes on.
+Today in Italy, the amateurs get their chance to test themselves on the course and 50km of gravel.
 While the U.S. doesn’t have many extended cobbled “secteurs,” many of these rides substitute in dirt or gravel roads to break up the pavement.

 Here’s five of our favorite “American pavé” clinchers, going from biggest to smallest, that roll well on pavement, can handle some dirt, gravel and cobbles, and aren’t so fragile you’ll be climbing in the broom wagon.
 Some are even tubeless.